smonette/lightbox/README.md

 ## ETC

 ### TODO
 I've marked places where improvements need to be made with a comment starting `TODO:`.
-This should make it easy to search all and find at a later date.
 * Make this work on all devices.
 Currently only stable on desktop.
   * Rescale images in the overlay to fit within a device's screen size.
 * Add a loading message/indicator in case there's a lag in the request